krisbitney/Free_Speech_On_College_Campuses/README.md

 3. Assess the relationship between such clusters or latent variables and students' political affiliations

 ### Results
-I found that students cannot be segmented into distinct groups solely based on their free speech beliefs, as measured by the Stanton Free Speech Index constituent questions asked in the Gallup-Knight Foundation survey study on which this analysis is based.
+While students have diverse beliefs about speech, I found no evidence to support the idea that there are discrete"clusters" in which we can categorize students solely based on those views.
+When it comes to speech, student beliefs vary widely and most students have moderate views overall, as measured by the Stanton Free Speech Index constituent questions asked in the Gallup-Knight Foundation survey study on which this analysis is based.

 I discovered evidence for the latent quality of "political correctness", which accounts for about 23% of the variance in students' beliefs about free speech.